 Position on Hunting:

 An organization of professional communicators, the Outdoor Writers Association of America® (OWAA) avoids advocacy within issues not related to journalism.
-Our mission is to improve the communication and managerial skills of members, set high standards for communicating outdoor subjects, promote outdoor communications in all media, and encourage appropriate natural resource use and conservation.
+Our goal is to improve the communication and managerial skills of members, set high standards for communicating outdoor subjects, promote outdoor communications in all media, and encourage appropriate natural resource use and conservation.
 OWAA recognizes legal hunting as an appropriate use of natural resources.
 Many OWAA members cover and promote hunting.

 OWAA Gift Acceptance Policies and Guidelines:

 OWAA encourages the solicitation and acceptance of gifts to OWAA that are consistent with the purposes of OWAA.
 The association’s endowment trustees and board of directors approved guidelines for certain types of gifts that generally will be accepted by the organization.

 OWAA is a nonprofit organization organized under the laws of the State of Maryland, with headquarters in Missoula, Montana, and qualifies as a tax-exempt public charity under section 501 (c) (3) of the United States Internal Revenue Code.
 OWAA encourages the solicitation and acceptance of gifts to OWAA that are consistent with the purposes of OWAA.
 Its bylaws state that OWAA’s purposes are “to improve the communication and managerial skills of its members, set high standards for communicating outdoor subjects, promote outdoor communications in all media and encourage appropriate natural resource use and conservation.”
 The following policies and guidelines govern acceptance of gifts made to OWAA, either as permanent (endowment) funds or to support the operating fund of OWAA.
 OWAA appreciates the generosity of members and others, but is not obligated to accept gifts.

 OWAA’s financial matters are handled in two ways.
 Ongoing operations and the annual budget, which includes the headquarters building, are supervised by the Executive Director, the Treasurer and Finance Committee, and the Board of Directors.
 Endowment or permanent funds are accepted, managed, and disbursed by the Endowment Trust, which has five trustees and is created by the OWAA bylaws.
 Gifts to support ongoing operations as well as additions to the Endowment Trust are welcome as provided in these guidelines.